NingMa-AI/AS-MAML/README.md

 # AS-MAML
-A meta-learning based framework for few-shot learning on graphs.For more details, please refer to our paper "Adaptive-Step Graph Meta-Learner for Few-Shot Graph Classification"
+A meta-learning based framework for few-shot learning on graphs.
+For more details, please refer to our paper "Adaptive-Step Graph Meta-Learner for Few-Shot Graph Classification".

 ## Environments
 - python                    3.6